 Many SPI attendees have gone on to continue advocating for their policy ideas and to hold internships with West Virginia non-profits and in state government.

-There will be full days of live content and team work from July 28 through July 30, culminating with the policy pitch competition on the final day.
+There will be full days of live content and team work from July 26 through July 28.

 Leading up to the policy pitch competition, teams will develop their policy proposals with support from our coaches and issue area experts, as well as have the opportunity to practice their policy pitches before they present to our judges.
 For a more detailed explanation of what policy proposal development will entail, please refer to this document.

-There is no cost to attend, and students can work with professors to receive course credit.
+There is no cost to attend!
 It is required that participants attend all sessions during the three-day convening.